 I have no experience going through a PCP investigation but have read about many who have.
 If you did cheat, shame on you; you deserve what is handed down to you because others give up six months of their lives for one day a year.
 If you did not cheat, absolutely fight it because you worked your ass off to get to this point.
 If you are going to fight it, treat it as you are responding to an appeal after appearing in court.
 Your response to a PCP Investigation should be similar vernacular as a legal document.
 Do not admit fault, have a clear and definitive answer to the issue.
 I might even consider hiring a lawyer draft the document.
 If you find yourself in this position, it is unfortunate but is part of the exam and the high ethical standards set by the CFA Institute.
 Hopefully, all is well in the end.

 If you made it this far, you hopefully have a better idea of how to run the marathon.
-Please check out my LinkedIn and contact me if you have questions.
+Contact me if you have questions.
 Thank you for reading.

 A June 2018 Level III Candidate in the CFA Program